wbrandenburger/PSVirtualEnv/README.md

 editor-arguments = --new-window
 ```

-An extension of module `PSIni` enables the exploitation of a reference fields `reference-field` inside a section, which can be applied via `$(reference-field)s`.
+An module specific extension of `PSIni` enables the exploitation of a reference fields `reference-field` inside a section, which can be applied via `%(reference-field)s`.
 This pattern will be replaced with the value defined in `reference-field`.
 If the defined reference field exists not in section, system's environment variables will be evaluated and, if any, used for replacing the pattern.

 The other settings in section `psvirtualenv` are not relevant to standard user.